 We all laughed.
 I wished for a different name.
 I committed to praying for it at mass on Sunday.

-Troy came over and we introduced him to the 3D girls he hadn’t met before.
+Troy came over.
+We introduced him to the 3D girls he hadn’t met before.

 “Can we get a ride with you to Northampton tomorrow?”
 I asked.